-Floor Area Ratio (FAR):
+Floor Area Ratio (FAR): The aross area of all floors in a

-b) Control the density of new developments through maximum building envelope and Floor Area Ratio (FAR).
+LU b) Control the density of new developments through maximum building envelope and Floor Area Ratio (FAR).
+Supports Objective CE2 building, measured from the

+LU c) Measure density by FAR.
 Supports Objective CE2

-- c) Measure density by FAR.
-Supports Objective CE2 - d) FAR shall be determined in the development of regulations, using the Centre Profile maps (see Figures 11- 15).
+'''

+d) Building heights shall be defined as per the Centre Profiles

+(see Figures 11-15).
 Supports Objective CE2

+'''

 - e) Develop a Density Bonusing program in the Centres offering bonus height as an incentive for specific public benefits in excess of the minimum development requirements.
-Supports Objectives CE2, CE3 - f) Create two building height regimes; a lower, pre-bonus height which may be achieved without the contribution of certain public benefits, and a post-bonus height where public benefits in excess of the minimum development requirements are achieved.
+Supports Objectives CE2, CE3 - [10] f) Create two building height regimes; a lower, pre-bonus height which may be achieved without the contribution of certain public benefits, and a postbonus height where public benefits in excess of the minimum development requirements are achieved.
 Supports Objectives CE1, CE3 - g) Consider a variety of public benefits when assessing site plan approval applications seeking a height bonus in exchange for the provision of public benefit, in accordance with the bonus zoning provisions of the Halifax Regional Municipality Charter.
 Establish provisions in the Land Use By-law to guide negotiations of appropriate public benefits which must include affordable housing and may include: - i.
 Publicly accessible private open space - ii.
 Community and cultural space - iii.
 Public art - iv.
 Cash-in-lieu where none of the above are appropriate Supports Objectives CE1, CE4